 It is crucial that today's business professionals understand the flow of financial resources.
 Such an understanding is needed daily; whether it is used to anticipate trends, evaluate company performance or obtain funding.
 People from non-financial backgrounds are often called upon to make decisions based on modern financial controls, and they must have the know-how to navigate the financial systems that have a significant impact on their professional responsibilities.

-This Finance & Budgeting online training course on The Oxford 5-day MBA in Finance is developed to provide business professionals with a deeper understanding of corporate finance as practiced by today's most powerful companies.
-Designed specifically for non-financial personnel, this intensive online training seminar approaches the subject of finance as it relates to the corporation as a whole.
+This online training course on The Oxford 5-day MBA in Finance is developed to provide business professionals with a deeper understanding of corporate finance as practiced by today's most powerful companies.
+Designed specifically for non-financial personnel, this intensive online training course approaches the subject of finance as it relates to the corporation as a whole.

-The highlights of this online training course include:
+The highlights of this Oxford Management Centre online training course include:

 Extensive and deep coverage of the subject area